 Programs of study at Oxford College are planned to offer two years in Arts and Sciences, with sufficient freedom to permit the able student to complete prerequisite courses for professional studies.
-Fields of knowledge in the curriculum are identified as: (1) the Humanities (English language and literature, the arts, and philosophy); (2) Social Studies (history, political science, economics, psychology, sociology, Bible, and philosophy); (3) the Natural Sciences (mathematics, physics, chemistry, and biology); (4) Foreign Languages (French, German, Spanish, and Latin); (5) Physical Education and Health Education, and (6) Aerospace Studies (for those in the Air Force Reserve Officers Training Corps).
+Fields of knowledge in the curriculum are identified as: (1) the Humanities (English language and literature, the arts, and philosophy); (2) History and Social Science (political science, economics, psychology, sociology, and philosophy); (3) Bible, (4) the Natural Sciences (mathematics, physics, chemistry, biology, geology, and physical geography); (5) Foreign Language (French, German, Spanish, and Latin); (6) Physical Education and Health Education, and (7) Aerospace Studies (for those in the Air Force Reserve Officers Training Corps).